Tomcc/tomcc.github.io/_posts/2014-07-22-visibility.md

 >*each color represents a different flood fill, dark tiles don't lead anywhere;
 >the green lines tell which face can see which other.*

-Now that the chunks are all connected together through their visible faces, it's time to start thinking how to use this to decide what we're going to show on screen, and this is where stuff starts to be harder to explain.
+After the chunks are all connected together through their visible faces, it's time to start thinking of how to use this to decide what we're going to show on screen, and this is where things start to be more interesting!
-I'll try to explain how the visiblity graph is used in [Part 2](http://localhost:4000/2014/07/22/visibility-2.html), for all of those not already too bored :)
+I'll try to explain how the visibility graph is used in [Part 2](http://localhost:4000/2014/07/22/visibility-2.html), for all of those not already too bored :)